 Paul reminded Timothy that he had been educated among many witnesses and exhorted him to pass this same biblical education along to others (2 Tim.
 2:2).
 He exhorted him to study to show himself approved unto God, rightly dividing the word of truth (2 Timothy 2:15).
 He taught him to be “apt to teach,” which requires much learning (2 Tim.
 2:24).
 He taught him that the Scripture is for doctrine (2 Tim.
 3:16).
 He taught him to preach God’s Word with doctrine (2 Tim.
 4:2).

-Paul showed Timothy the example of having a passion for study in prison even when he was old and knew that he would soon face martyrdom (2 Tim.
+Paul showed Timothy the example of having a passion for study even when he was in prison and old and knew that he would soon face martyrdom (2 Tim.
 4:13)!

 Paul taught Timothy that the qualified pastor is a man who has “been taught” so well that he is capable of protecting the congregation from whatever error the devil throws at it (Titus 1:9-16).
 This requires a lot of teaching and a lot of study.

 Christ instructed us not only to preach the gospel to every creature, but also to disciple the converts so thoroughly that we teach them to observe all things whatsoever He has taught us (Mat.
 28:19-20).
 See also Acts 20:27, where Paul taught the whole counsel of God.
 That refers to the complete canon of Scripture.
 That is a lot of Bible education.
 It requires the teaching of history and geography and prophecy and a thousand other things.